Feeney, Le Brocq split Darwin Supercars poles - Speedcafe

 Shane van Gisbergen (#97 Red Bull Ampol Camaro) earned third with a 1:06.1566s just prior to the chequered flag and will share Row 2 with Kostecki, then it is Brown, James Golding (#31 Nulon Camaro), Percat, Davison, Bryce Fullwood (#14 Middy’s Camaro), and Todd Hazelwood (#3 CoolDrive Mustang).

-Jones ended up 12th and Pye 13th, with other notables outside the top 10 being Anton De Pasquale (#11 Shell V-Power Mustang) in 21st, Winterbottom in 23rd, Chaz Mostert (#25 Mobil 1 Optus Mustang) in 24th, and Waters in 25th.
+Jones ended up 12th and Pye 13th, with other notables outside the top 10 being Le Brocq in 15th, Anton De Pasquale (#11 Shell V-Power Mustang) in 21st, Winterbottom in 23rd, Chaz Mostert (#25 Mobil 1 Optus Mustang) in 24th, and Waters in 25th.

 Qualifying for Race 15